Vegetable Gardening Tips and Tricks

 TIP 3: Enhance Soil

-Feed your soil with organic matter such as garden compost and manure.
-Make sure that manure has been rotted down for at least six months first because fresh manure contains weed seeds, can harbor disease and can be too rich for plants.
+Lavish your soil with love.
+Feed it with organic matter such as garden compost and manure.
+Make sure that manure has been rotted down for at least six months first because fresh manure contains weed seeds, can harbor disease, and may burn plants.

 Add organic matter at least once a year, but more often if possible.
 Lay it on the soil surface as what’s known as a ‘mulch’, and over time your soil will become richer, more free-draining, and healthier.
 Organic fertilizers can be used as a short-term boost, but organic matter builds long-term soil health.

 TIP 4: Take Your Time

 It’s easy to fall into the trap of planting too soon in your eagerness to get growing, but tender plants can be damaged by a sudden frost or may struggle to grow well.

 In most areas your last and first frost dates define your growing season.
 Our Garden Planner automatically calculates your frost dates based on your location and uses this data to recommend when you should be sowing, planting, and harvesting your chosen crops.

 TIP 5: Start Well